-Dr. Carey is an Assistant Professor of freshwater ecosystem ecology in the Department of Biological Sciences at Virginia Tech and teaches undergraduate courses in Freshwater Ecology and Introductory Ecology.
+Dr. Carey is an Associate Professor of freshwater ecosystem ecology in the Department of Biological Sciences at Virginia Tech and teaches undergraduate courses in Freshwater Ecology and Introductory Ecology.
 Prior to arriving at Virginia Tech, she was a postdoctoral associate at the Center for Limnology at the University of Wisconsin-Madison.

 The Carey Lab at Virginia Tech examines how nutrient pollution (eutrophication), climate change, and other stressors interact to affect water quality in freshwater ecosystems.
 Dr. Carey is particularly interested in understanding how feedbacks between microbial and plankton taxa, food webs, and nutrient cycling can mediate ecosystem resilience to anthropogenic forcing.